gustavostuff/ppux/README.md

 }
 ```

-In tile layers, `nametableStartAddr` and `nametableEndAddr` define the ROM byte range used for the nametable data handled by that window.
+In tile layers, `nametableStartAddr` and `nametableEndAddr` define the ROM byte range used for the nametable data handled by that window (it's the same bytes read by an emulator when loading a specific nametable).
 The app reads from that range when loading the screen data, and writes back into the same range when saving changes.

 For sprite layers, `startAddr` is the most important field because it links the item to the 4 OAM bytes in ROM.
 The app uses byte 1 for Y position, byte 3 for attributes/palette/mirroring, and byte 4 for X position directly through the app UI.
-Byte 2 is the exception: its tile value is interpreted in PPU/VRAM space, not as a direct ROM-bank tile reference.
-Since the app does not know the final runtime VRAM page layout, bank and tile must also be specified explicitly so the correct source graphics can be resolved in the editor.
+Byte 2 is the exception: in real hardware or emulators, its tile value is interpreted in PPU/VRAM space, not as a direct ROM-bank tile reference.
+Since the app does not know the final runtime VRAM page layout, bank and tile must also be specified explicitly so the correct source graphics can be resolved in the editor context.

 ### Byte budget for PPU Frame windows

-Some `ppu_frame` tile layers use `noOverflowSupported = true`.
+PPU Frame tile layers support `noOverflowSupported = true`.
 This means the compressed nametable stream should stay within its original ROM byte budget.

 Why it matters: some games leave safe free space after the stream, and some do not.